nadiia0811/Employee-App/README.md

 # Employee-App

-A simple app written in React.
-Allows you to understand how the state works, the properties of the component, the transfer of properties and methods through the hierarchy.
-Counts the total number of employees dynamically.
-You can find an employee by letter, substring or string.
-If you click on the name of an employee, an asterisk will appear, which means that the employee will be promoted.
-You can delete an employee using the shopping cart button, add a new employee using the form, and also filter depending on the salary and the presence of an asterisk
+1. Purpose and Learning Goals
+- A simple React app designed to help users understand core React concepts:
+  - State management
+  - Component properties
+  - Passing props and methods through component hierarchy

+2. Features and Functionalities:
+- Employee List:
+  - Displays a dynamic total count of employees.
+  - Allows searching for an employee by typing a letter, substring, or full string.
+- Employee Interactions:
+  - Promote Employees: Click on an employee’s name to add an asterisk, marking them for promotion.
+  - Delete Employees: Use the trash icon to remove an employee from the list.
+- Add New Employee:
+  - Includes a form where users can add new employees to the list.
+-Filtering Options:
+  - Filter employees based on salary levels.
+  - Filter by the presence of an asterisk (promoted status).